dani-nawaz/frontend-masters-css/00-fundamentals/readme.md

 - Timing function: the _easing_ of an animation
 - CSS Variables: custom properties that can be inherited by elements and set by JavaScript:
 - what to animate: Transform and opacity(great), color and background(umm good), Height width left right etc (a big no)
+- Properties like transform and opacity are less expensive to animate because they don't require recalculation of the layout or a repaint.
+Other properties like height and width require a repaint and negatively impact the performance of the page.

 ```css
 :root {